xsolla/login-ue4-sdk/README.md

-### Xsolla Store SDK for Unreal Engine 4
+### Xsolla Login SDK for Unreal Engine 4

-Xsolla UE4 SDK is used to integrate Xsolla products with apps based on the [Unreal Engine](https://www.unrealengine.com/).
-The solution includes the following SDKs:
+Login UE4 SDK is used to integrate Xsolla Login API methods with apps based on the Unreal Engine.

-* Xsolla Login UE4 SDK
-* Xsolla Store UE4 SDK
-* Xsolla Pay Station UE4 SDK

 ## System Requirements